 The Trust Department of Colorado East Bank & Trust, formerly known as First Bank & Trust of Holly, Colorado, was granted full Trust Powers by the Commissioner of Banking, State of Colorado in August 1964.
 Initially the department was formed as a service to people in the Holly Community.
 With the purchase of First Bank & Trust by investors of Colorado East Bank & Trust, the new Board of Directors elected to expand the Trust Department as a viable part of the Bank and service the eastern Colorado area.
 Our department is unique in the fact that we not only manage a diversity of assets, but we also manage agricultural real estate.
 Kammie D. Cathcart, Branch President and Trust Officer, is a Certified Trust and Financial Advisor (CTFA) with banking and trust administration experience with our institution going back to 1981.
 Vice President, Christie Weeder assists Kammie, is head of the trust operations and is very well versed in the IRA Department.
 Christie has attended the ABA trust fundamentals program and in addition has many years of banking experience with our institution.
-Jane Wheeler, the newest to the Trust Team, aids in the trust operations and IRA departments as well as works with our Financial Strategies Group.
-Together with this staff, our Trust has as Committee Members a lawyer and several senior bankers well versed in business, investments, farm and ranch management.
-Our Trust Department is built on integrity to Carry out our client's wishes professionally and with personal concern.
+Jane Wheeler, is a Certified Trust and Financial Advisor (CTFA), aids in the trust operations and IRA departments as well as works with our Financial Strategies Group.
+Together with this staff, our Trust Committee has as Committee Members a lawyer and several senior bankers well versed in business, investments, farm and ranch management.
+Our Trust Department is built on integrity to carry out our client's wishes professionally and with personal concern.

 Trust Administrative Services Include: